-- 1 In order to be admitted to the Postgraduate Diploma in Communication Studies an applicant must have completed: - (a) the Bachelor of Communication Studies or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree.
+- In order to be admitted to the Postgraduate Diploma in Communication Studies an applicant must have completed: - (a) the Bachelor of Communication Studies or equivalent or - (b) a relevant professional qualification or professional experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant to the journalism specialisation may be required to submit a portfolio of work, a CV, a letter, attend an interview and complete a screening test.